Stocks make another run at rising as profit reports roll in

 Stocks have dropped roughly 20% so far this year on worries about rising interest rates and high inflation, which puts an even brighter spotlight than usual on how much profit companies are making.
 If earnings hold up, it would provide a major support for markets.
 But if CEOs warn about troubles ahead, another tumble may be on the way.

-Crude oil prices slipped by about 1%, which offered some relief across the market.
-So too, counterintuitively, did a report that showed an extreme level of pessimism among investors.
+Crude oil prices eased a bit, which offered some relief across the market.
+So too, counterintuitively, may have a report that showed an extreme level of pessimism among investors.

 Expectations for economic growth and profits have plunged, according to the latest results from Bank of America’s monthly survey of global fund managers.
 That has them sitting on their highest cash levels since 2001 and their lowest allocations to stocks since 2008.